Shikaga/story/index.md

 Those who drink the power of Meranis gain strength and speed.
 It's said that Meran himself, with the planet at its zenith, lifted a fully manned warship out of the Strait of Kormon and hurled it ten miles.
 While such a story seems unlikely, there is no doubt that the ruined carcass of a centuries old iron ship still lies in the desert an hours ride from Kormon city.

 Emlyn had never thrown a ship, but she had lived most of her life aware of the invisible burn of Meranis on her skin, and its power had saved her life more than once.
 To be away from that shining was to be vulnerable, to be weak.
 Of course, sometimes there was nothing that could be done.
 Once the planet sank below the horizon, only the few who had charged Planet Wells could feel the shine and the power.
 The drinkers of planets further away, Persanis and Orthanis sometimes went mad when their strength disappeared below the horizon, unable to escape the knoweldge that it would not rise again in their lifetimes.

+Peeps
+--

+Who is Robert?
+Who the fuck cares?
+I think he is probably a rather boring person at the end of the day, nothing more than he appears.
+A student who is not particularly interesting, but is a nice distraction at the moment.
+There is of course the possiblity that he will become a spy for the enemy but I actually have a better idea.
+Why doesn't he fall madly in love with Emlyn?
+Emlyn kind of feels something, but hey, nothing is really going to last, she has to go home anyway, she knows that, why get attached.
+Then again, she thinks maybe she does like him, but who knows.
+Anyway, they hang outa  bit, but eventually it comes to a point where she get's the opportunity to totally fuck him over to get strategic advantage of some kind.
+I dunno, maybe get him to get documents from the archive he shouldent

+Fuck yes.
+This  is so good.

+So like, the historical records of Drinkers are kept deep within the archives, she turns Robert to get them for her.
+She then flees town with the intel, and totally leaves him behind to take the wrap.
+Torture, improsonment etc. Of course, 4/5 books later, he comes back, With A Vengance!

+Plot
+--

+So yeah

+We start with Emlyn being captured.
+Flash back the rest of the book, with a few flash forwards here and there to remind us where we are.

+SEmlyn and Orin start with setting up their spy network, turning people, getting documents, getting contacts.

+Emlyn meets Robert.
+They hang out a bit, I am thinking a 3 or 4 scenes on the close up, with the implication that they are meeting every few days to hang out or whatever.

+I tihnk it is going to come down quite heavily to Emlyn and Orin tracking down leads on the Drinkers that Ren has at their disposal.

+I think the basic question is going to come down to try and tracking down where they are situated, so tha they can send in some assasins.

+So, lets think, what is it that we need?
+First, we need Orin to find some kind of clue for Orin to find in the records, which will give a hint for where there might be a Drinker.
+This clue will elad to further investigation, but in the end it will appear that Robert has the ability to find out what is actually going on.
+This seems a little implausible, but not overly so.
+I tihnk it is within the realms of possibility that Rob will have access to "The Archives"

+So what, does Orin find?
+Perhaps something that Drinkres need?

+Maps
+---

+Country 		Capital         King
+Verris							?
+Kris			Ren				?